The TAILS Therapy Dog Program of Longmont, Colorado

 We find that not all dogs are suited for this kind of work.
 Nor are all handlers.
 Following is a link to an excellent article by Patricia McConnell, PhD, entitled “Dog Assisted Therapy: Is Your Dog a Good Fit?”.
 We strongly recommend you read this before submitting your application.

-If you would like to make application to be a therapy dog team at Longmont United Hospital in Longmont, please click on the following Hospital Application Form link which will take you to the Hospital application page.
-If you would like to make application to another hospital(s), please read about their requirements first before selecting them on the Hospital application:
+If you would like to make application to be a therapy dog team at Longmont United Hospital in Longmont, please complete the form below.
+If you would like to make application to other hospitals, please select from the main menu:

 DOGS ONLY, please